ZeqinYu/STFL-Net/README.md

 Official PyTorch implementation of **STFL-Net** and the **STFD** dataset from our ICASSP 2023 paper:

-The STFD dataset is only available for non-commercial use, you can request a password for it by sending an email with education email to yuzq9@mail2.sysu.edu.cn explaining the purpose.

 **“Learning to Locate the Text Forgery in Smartphone Screenshots”**.

 **Zeqin Yu**, Bin Li, Yuzhen Lin, Jinhua Zeng, Jishen Zeng